dstr89/corona-advanced-logging/README.md

 db = sqlite3.open(path)
 -------------------------------------------------
 -- SETUP ADVANCED LOGGING MODULE
+-- This is the simple setup, see properties and defaults
 -------------------------------------------------
 log:set(db, "your_email_adress@gmail.com")
 -------------------------------------------------
 -- TEST ADVANCED LOGGING MODULE
 -------------------------------------------------
--- Simple logging, use it instead of print log:log("Advanced logging module is now ready")
+-- Simple logging, use log instead of print log:log("Advanced logging module is now ready")
 -- Now we make an intentional error to test error reporting asd = asd .. "asd"